CIBC Begins Coverage on MAG Silver (NYSEAMERICAN:MAG)

-CIBC initiated coverage on shares of MAG Silver (NYSEAMERICAN:MAG) in a research note released on Tuesday morning, The Fly reports.
-The firm issued a neutral rating on the stock.
+CIBC started coverage on shares of MAG Silver (NYSEAMERICAN:MAG) in a research note issued to investors on Tuesday morning, The Fly reports.
+The brokerage issued a neutral rating on the stock.

-MAG has been the subject of a number of other reports.
-Zacks Investment Research raised shares of MAG Silver from a sell rating to a hold rating in a research note on Wednesday, April 7th.
-TD Securities raised their price target on MAG Silver from $27.00 to $30.00 and gave the company a hold rating in a report on Thursday, January 7th.
-BMO Capital Markets dropped their price objective on MAG Silver from $23.50 to $22.50 and set an outperform rating for the company in a research note on Thursday, January 28th.
-HC Wainwright lowered their price target on MAG Silver from $22.50 to $21.50 and set a buy rating on the stock in a report on Tuesday, March 16th.
-Finally, Raymond James increased their price objective on shares of MAG Silver from $26.00 to $29.00 and gave the company an outperform rating in a report on Friday, January 15th.
-Three analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
-MAG Silver currently has an average rating of Buy and an average price target of $24.44.
+Several other equities analysts have also recently commented on MAG.
+BMO Capital Markets lowered their price target on shares of MAG Silver from $23.50 to $22.50 and set an outperform rating on the stock in a report on Thursday, January 28th.
+TD Securities boosted their price target on shares of MAG Silver from $27.00 to $30.00 and gave the company a hold rating in a report on Thursday, January 7th.
+Raymond James boosted their price target on shares of MAG Silver from $26.00 to $29.00 and gave the company an outperform rating in a report on Friday, January 15th.
+Stifel Nicolaus upped their price objective on shares of MAG Silver from $27.75 to $29.00 and gave the stock a buy rating in a report on Monday, February 8th.
+Finally, HC Wainwright decreased their price objective on shares of MAG Silver from $22.50 to $21.50 and set a buy rating for the company in a report on Tuesday, March 16th.
+Three analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
+The stock presently has a consensus rating of Buy and a consensus price target of $24.44.

-MAG Silver (NYSEAMERICAN:MAG) last issued its quarterly earnings results on Tuesday, March 30th.
-The company reported $0.07 EPS for the quarter, topping analysts’ consensus estimates of ($0.02) by $0.09.
-On average, equities research analysts expect that MAG Silver will post -0.15 EPS for the current year.
+MAG Silver (NYSEAMERICAN:MAG) last announced its earnings results on Tuesday, March 30th.
+The company reported $0.07 earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.02) by $0.09.
+As a group, equities analysts anticipate that MAG Silver will post -0.15 earnings per share for the current fiscal year.

-Large investors have recently made changes to their positions in the stock. tru Independence LLC lifted its position in MAG Silver by 147.5% in the third quarter. tru Independence LLC now owns 2,215 shares of the company’s stock worth $36,000 after buying an additional 1,320 shares during the last quarter.
-CWM LLC lifted its holdings in shares of MAG Silver by 330.3% in the 4th quarter.
-CWM LLC now owns 6,722 shares of the company’s stock worth $138,000 after acquiring an additional 5,160 shares during the last quarter.
-Creative Planning purchased a new position in shares of MAG Silver during the 4th quarter worth about $215,000.
-Banque Cantonale Vaudoise bought a new position in MAG Silver during the 4th quarter valued at about $281,000.
-Finally, CIBC World Markets Inc. raised its position in MAG Silver by 22.4% in the 4th quarter.
-CIBC World Markets Inc. now owns 13,795 shares of the company’s stock worth $283,000 after purchasing an additional 2,521 shares during the period.
+Institutional investors have recently added to or reduced their stakes in the business.
+Van ECK Associates Corp raised its position in shares of MAG Silver by 18.5% during the fourth quarter.
+Van ECK Associates Corp now owns 4,287,651 shares of the company’s stock valued at $87,983,000 after buying an additional 669,274 shares during the last quarter.
+ETF Managers Group LLC raised its position in shares of MAG Silver by 38.4% during the fourth quarter.
+ETF Managers Group LLC now owns 1,725,929 shares of the company’s stock valued at $35,684,000 after buying an additional 478,790 shares during the last quarter.
+Sprott Inc. raised its position in shares of MAG Silver by 5.4% during the third quarter.
+Sprott Inc. now owns 5,188,891 shares of the company’s stock valued at $84,360,000 after buying an additional 265,386 shares during the last quarter.
+FMR LLC raised its position in shares of MAG Silver by 19.7% during the first quarter.
+FMR LLC now owns 728,901 shares of the company’s stock valued at $7,783,000 after buying an additional 120,000 shares during the last quarter.
+Finally, ExodusPoint Capital Management LP acquired a new position in shares of MAG Silver during the fourth quarter valued at about $2,042,000.
 39.73% of the stock is owned by hedge funds and other institutional investors.

 About MAG Silver